caspervonb/__caspervonb.github.io/_posts/2014-02-24-javascript-game-development-asynchronous-execution-loop.md

 ---
 layout: post
-title: JavaScript Game Development Asynchronous Execution Loop
+title: "JavaScript Game Development - Asynchronous Execution Loop"
 published: true
 ---

+## Introduction
 Obviously one of the core components of any game is the _game loop_.
 The central piece of code that is responsible for balancing the execution of game logic and drawing operations.